yu-ming-chen/tp/docs/UserGuide.md

 By opening a budget, the application will display the list of expenditures belonging to that budget.

-Once a budget is opened, the commands that are applicable to adding, deleting or editing an expenditure will now be recognised as a command.
+Once a budget is open, the commands that are applicable to adding, deleting or editing an expenditure will now be recognised as a command.

 Format: `open INDEX`

  Parameters | Requirement | Comments
  ------------ | ------------- | ------
-Index | ❗Required | Index of the budget
+Index | ❗Required | Index of the budget to be opened

 ✏️ Example: